courselabs/kubernetes/labs/pods/README.md

 ```
 </details><br/>

-This Pod container does have a shell, and it has some useful tools installed.
+This Pod container has a Linux shell and some useful tools installed.
+You can start a shell inside the contianer and connect to it using the interactive flag:

 ```
 kubectl exec -it sleep -- sh